mmikowski/powercss/README.md

 even faster than static CSS.
 We calculate the cascades in software and only provide to the browser a single optimized stylesheet to render.
 The browser rendering engine doesn't need to work loading and merging sometimes dozens of external stylesheets.
-It also removes the expensive associated HTTP requests for external stylesheets.

-PowerCSS uses incremental processing to minimize stutter.
-By default, when we add a **vsheet** PowerCSS has almost no overhead.
-When we add a **cascade** some processing time is spent creating the merged selector list and the merged **mixin map**.
-Only when we use a **cascade** does the final CSS get written and presented to the browser for processing.
+Any change to PowerCSS has up to four process phases:

+1. Update the data stored in PowerCSS
+2. Remerged the selector list and mixin maps of any affected cascades
+3. Create and store the CSS of any affected cascades
+4. Write the CSS to the stylesheet if directed

-This default behavior is changeable too:  The `_setVsheet_`, `_setCascade_`, and `_setGlobalMixinMap_` methods all accept a `_regen_type_` parameter which defines how far to proceed with processing on **all cascades** affected by the method call.
+The `_setVsheet_`, `_setCascade_`, and `_setGlobalMixinMap_` methods
+all accept a `_regen_type_` parameter which defines how far to proceed with processing on **all cascades** affected by a change.
+The accepted values are listed below, along with the defaults:
-For this reason, we tread carefully when using `_setVsheet_` and `_setGlobalMixinMap_` methods as it may trigger processing across many **cascades**.

 ```
 _regen_type_ value means for the affect cascades:
-  '_none_'      : no processing now
+  '_none_'      | no processing now
-  '_merge_'[1]  : Merge selector lists and mixin maps now
+  '_merge_' [1] | Merge selector lists and mixin maps now
-  '_prepare_'   : Merge and create CSS now
+  '_prepare_'   | Merge and create CSS now
-  '_all_'[2]    : Merge, create CSS, and if the cascade is currently
+  '_all_'   [2] | Merge, create CSS, and if the cascade is currently
-                  active, double-buffer switch to the new CSS.
+                | active, double-buffer switch to the new CSS.
-  '_use_'       : Double-buffer switch to new CSS of this cascade[3]
+  '_use_'   [3] | Double-buffer switch to new CSS of this cascade

   [1] _merge_ This is the default when adding vsheets and cascades
   [2] _all_   This is the default when changing vsheets and cascades
               It is also the default for _setGlobalMixinMap_
   [3] _use_   This is only available for _setCascade_
 ```

-The processing required to use a **cascade** is not enormous, and it **must** be accomplished before we use it.
-If we delay all processing until then, all the processing steps will be undertaken before showing the newly generated CSS.
-Depending on your CSS and application needs, this may be a perfectly suitable strategy.

 We recommend sticking with the defaults until and if we see performance issues.
 Depending on the application, setting `_regen_type_` to `_all_` for all **vsheets** and **cascades** may make the most sense.
 For others, setting